Lymah123/100-days-of-code/daily-journal.md

 Day 27: 27/04/25

-Today, I picked a good first issue to work on the LND repository.
+Today, I picked a good first issue to start with on the LND repository.